MarkHedleyJones/simpleSite/README.md

 These instructions assume you are using Debian or Ubuntu.

+    sudo ln -s /home/username/where/you/put/website-base/ /var/www/website-base
     cd /etc/apache2/sites-available
     sudo cp default website-base
     sudo nano website-base

+Make sure you have changed permissions for folders leading up to the source folder. ??
+Easy (recursive) way to do this?

 Then make sure the file matches the following.
 You can replace www.simpleWebsite.co.nz with whatever your site is called.